MLHale/nebraska-gencyber/teachers/firewall/README.md

 ## Windows Firewall

 As mentioned before, Windows has a built-in firewall.
 Depending on the profile (type) of Network your computer is connected to, the firewall can be configured to have a different behavior.
 Your home network should be assigned the ```Private``` profile, while coffee-shop and airport networks are best assigned to the ```Public``` profile.
-Enterprise computers are typically part of a ```Domain``` in a enterprise network.
+Enterprise computers are typically part of a ```Domain``` in an enterprise network.
 For this option, the ```Domain``` profile is used.
 When you bring up the firewall, you will see these profiles listed.
 You will also see the default policy for inbound and outbound network connections associated with each profile.

 > ![Windows firewall](./img/network-profiles.png)